benztranwot/docker-basic/README.md

 - I'll assume that you already have Docker installed on your machine and WSL 2 too if you're using Windows.

-### Open terminal in the root directory where the `docker-compose.yaml` is located and type:
+### Open terminal in the root directory of the project where the `docker-compose.yaml` is located and type:

 ```
 docker-compose up